octavian-diaconescu/Robotics-Crane-Project/README.md

 ## Credits
 >[!NOTE]
->This project took roughly [insert hours] hours to model, [insert hours] to print and [insert hours] to assemble and test.
+>This project took roughly 15 hours to model, 30 hours to print and 16 hours to assemble and test.

-This project will be made in collaboration with [octavian-diaconescu](https://github.com/octavian-diaconescu).
+This project will be made in collaboration with [octavian-diaconescu](https://github.com/octavian-diaconescu) and [Sed4u](https://github.com/Sed4u).